A unique paragliding course adapted for mountaineering

 Failing that you will be slogging full weight gear up and down a mountain – which defeats the object of the course.
 Your first 15 flights will be on standard paragliding gear to allow us the opportunity to evaluate progress, before transitioning you onto a lightweight mountain wing.

-Learn and understand all of your equipment – from the wing and harness, to the protection in your harness and the reserve parachute – and how it all fits together.
+Learn and understand all of your light weight equipment – from the wing and harness to the rescue parachute – and how it all fits together.

-Get to pack and unpack the gear properly.
+Get to pack and unpack your lightweight gear properly.

 LAYOUT AND GROUND CONTROL

 Learn canopy layout techniques, in gentle and strong wind conditions.
 Controlling the canopy on the ground is key to successful flying later on.
 Everything starts with proper launch and control technique.
-Expect to spend at least 12 to 16hrs on this aspect of your training.
+Expect to spend at least 4hrs on this aspect of lightweight wing launch characteristics.

 You are required to complete a minimum of 35 flights for your Basic License.